Guitar Techniques

 Tapped Whammy Bar Harmonics: Use the picking hand to tap the string while using the whammy bar to produce unusual harmonics.

 The field of guitar-playing techniques is enormous and infinitely inventive, ranging from fingerpicking to tapping and everything in between.
-Each style gives the music a distinctive flavor, enabling guitarists to create their own sound.
-Mastering these skills will definitely open doors to new musical worlds, whether you’re a beginner studying the fundamentals or an established guitarist seeking innovation.
+Each style gives the music a distinctive flavor, enabling guitarists to create their sound.
+Mastering these skills will open doors to new musical worlds, whether you’re a beginner studying the fundamentals or an established guitarist seeking innovation.